-Because Ribbon Reef is so far from shore, it’s in the best condition possible with vibrant corals and outstanding marine life.
-While diving at Ribbon Reef, you’ll get to explore various sites within the reef chain that all offer divers something new
+Because Ribbon Reefs is so far from shore, it’s in the best condition possible with vibrant corals and outstanding marine life.
+While diving at Ribbon Reefs, you’ll get to explore various sites within the reef chain that all offer divers something new

 This site is well-regarded not only in Australia but throughout the world.
 Located within Ribbon Reef, Steve’s Bommie is a pinnacle that is filled with marine life.

 Anemone swarming with clownfish draw people from across the globe, and octopus lurk among the rocks waiting to be discovered.
 There is so much going on at this site that it’s ideal for not only diving but a prime location for underwater photography as well.

 While there are many amazing scuba diving sites in the Great Barrier Reef, there are equally wondrous sites in the Western part of Australia.